MontpellierRessourcesImagerie/microglia-analyzer/docs/make_patches.rst

 - The first step is to click on the :code:`Load` button and navigate to the folder containing your images.
 - You can get a global overview of your images by clicking on the :code:`Show sample` button.
 It will take up to 25 random elements and assemble them into a mosaic.
-- The number of images detected in the folder shoud be displayed in the "sources" field.
+- The number of images detected in the folder should be displayed in the "sources" field.
 - If all images have the same size, the "Shape" field should display it.